agdamsbo/stRoke/README.md

 # GitHub

-This package is [shared on GitHub](https://github.com/agdamsbo/stRoke), and you are very wellcome to contribute by opening an issue or a pull request.
+This package is [shared on GitHub](https://github.com/agdamsbo/stRoke), and you are very welcome to contribute by opening an issue or a pull request.